Getting Started

 • Go Compiler: Required if you want to build RF Swift from source

-• BuildX: Required for cross-architecture compilation
+• BuildX: Required for cross-architecture compilation (Docker only)

 • asciinema: Required for recording sessions